 Products involving the use of electricity, gas or dangerous substances - or those containing such substances - need to be appropriately labelled in accordance with the prevailing standards and laws.
 This includes providing information about the target group and its qualifications as well as the intended use and the existence of substances subject to labelling requirements.
 The distributor/supplier must publish this information in a national language of the target market in accordance with the prevailing laws and regulations.
 Whenever possible, plastic components must feature material labelling in order to facilitate recycling.
+In order to meet the increased demand for digitally available data, a medium- to long-term goal is the creation of a "material passport" for each individual product.
+This contains information on the product materials used and the associated ecological footprint.

 Geberit has joined forces with the European Bathroom Forum (EBF) founded in 2017 to work on a new European water label that is to be used for a wide range of sanitary products.
-This is an all-encompassing, voluntary and flexible instrument launched by the sanitary industry to support EU goals on resource efficiency.
+This is an all-encompassing, voluntary and flexible instrument launched by the sanitary industry to support EU targets on resource efficiency.
+Moreover, 40% of bathroom furniture of the Geberit brand is FSC® certified (FSC-C134279).